Device-to-cloud communications guidance

 |Protocol||Available on all protocols.||Available using MQTT or AMQP.||Available when using any protocol, but requires HTTPS on the device.|

 It is possible that an application requires to both send information as a telemetry time series or alert and also to make it available in the device twin.
-In this scenario, you can chose one of the following options:
+In this scenario, you can choose one of the following options:

 - The device app sends a device-to-cloud message and reports a property change.

 - The solution back end can store the information in the device twin's tags when it receives the message.